Summary

 searchDomainNamestringyes Long-TermThe search domain where the field is located.

-With this datatype, you can get a list of remaining fields that have stars, in case you want to remove more.
-See the table below for details:
+For the results, you can get a list of remaining fields that have stars, in case you want to remove more.

 ParameterTypeRequiredDefaultStabilityDescription